Coordinator of Fire Safety and Alarm Systems in Homeless Shelters F-80: $120

 A fire safety plan must be filed with the Fire Department by the administrator or agency having charge of the shelter.
 This document must include a plan for fire drills and evacuation procedures, including a detailed description of what must be done in case of a fire emergency.
 The fire safety plan must be approved by the Fire Department.
-The applicable parts of the fire safety plan must be distributed to all employees in the shelter and a copy of the fire safety plan must be kept at the fire command post.
-This document is also called the “Critical File”.
+The applicable parts of the fire safety plan must be distributed to all employees in the shelter and a copy of the fire safety plan must be kept at the fire command station.
 The Coordinator must also develop and implement and supervise all fire prevention and fire protection programs on the premises.
 When the Coordinator is absent, a deputy must assume the role of Coordinator.

-After completing the course, candidates must take the Fire Safety Coordinator F-24 exam at FDNY Headquarters at 9 MetroTech Center in Brooklyn, New York.
+After completing the course, candidates must take the Coordinator F-80 exam at FDNY Headquarters at 9 MetroTech Center in Brooklyn, New York.
 The exam consists of 50 multiple choice questions and a passing score of 70% or higher is compulsory.
 This class is open to all individuals interested in learning what to do in the event of fire emergencies in shelters.
 8 hours.

 If you pay online you are agreeing with the content of our Refund Policy.